containers/podman.io_old/getting-started/network.md

 ### Configuring Networking

-The installation of podman provides a default network configuration commonly installed in `/etc/cni/net.d/` as `87-podman-bridge.conflist`.
+The installation of Podman provides a default network configuration commonly installed in `/etc/cni/net.d/` as `87-podman-bridge.conflist`.
 The default network name is defined in `/usr/share/containers/libpod.conf`.
 If you want to change the default network, you should copy the `libpod.conf` to